asdesilva3/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 ## Approach

-Our approach involves the following steps:
+Approach involves the following steps:

 1. **Data Extraction**: Scripting to fetch data from GitHub repository.
 2. **Data Transformation**: Using Python and Pandas for data cleaning and preprocessing.
 3. **Database Insertion**: Utilizing mysql-connector-python to insert data into MySQL.
 4. **Dashboard Creation**: Creating an interactive dashboard using Streamlit and Plotly.
 5. **Data Retrieval**: Fetching data from MySQL using mysql-connector-python.
-6. **Deployment**: Ensuring security, efficiency, and user-friendliness, then deploying the dashboard publicly.
+6. **Deployment**: Ensuring security, efficiency, and user-friendliness, then deploying the dashboard.

-## Results

-The result will be a live geo visualization dashboard displaying insights from the Phonepe Pulse GitHub repository.
-Users can access the dashboard from a web browser and navigate different visualizations and facts.
-The dashboard will provide valuable insights and information, making it a valuable tool for data analysis and decision-making.

 ## Dataset